TeamRizu/outfox-wiki/install.md

 The Windows build of Project OutFox requires Windows 7 or later.
 Windows XP builds are available for selected releases, which require Service Pack 3.

+Parts of the game are so well-optimised now that they're running too fast, and the rest of the game needs to catch up.
+We will have a proper fix later, but increasing the amount of background activity (i.e. having other programs running in the background, etc.) is a temporary solution.

 ## How to install Project OutFox

 ### Windows